The history of Mexican pink, the most representative color of Mexico

 Mexican pink is a color with a long tradition

-Telling the story of Mexican pink is going back to the very traditions and tools of the original peoples, when the color was used both to color outfits, and to make murals and ritualistic or decorative objects, and was achieved through natural pigments.
+Telling the story of Mexican pink takes us back to the ancient traditions and tools of the original peoples when the color was used to dye outfits, create murals, and craft ritualistic or decorative objects, all achieved through the use of natural pigments.

-Among them, the grana cochineal stands out, a parasite found in the nopales to which the Aztecs gave the name of nocheztli (“prickly pear blood”).
-This insect, when dried, was crushed to serve as a natural dye, generating a crimson red color.
+One notable pigment was the grana cochineal, a parasite found in the nopales, which the Aztecs referred to as “nocheztli” or “prickly pear blood.”
+This insect, when dried, was crushed to extract a crimson-red color, serving as a natural dye.

-Used for different purposes, the red produced by the grana cochineal, as well as the chromatic varieties that could be obtained from it, gave rise to a textile tradition where this was the prevailing color palette and is one of the most coveted tones by both native peoples and the Spaniards.
+The red produced by the grana cochineal, along with the chromatic varieties it offered, became an essential part of the textile tradition, dominating the color palette and becoming one of the most coveted tones for both native peoples and the Spaniards.

 A quest to find the color of Mexico

-In addition to being a legacy of the textile art with which the native peoples used to create their outfits, the history of Mexican pink cannot be explained without mentioning the artist, cartoonist, writer, filmmaker, and fashion designer Ramón Valdiosera.
+The history of Mexican pink, besides being a legacy of the textile art used by native peoples to create their outfits, is closely intertwined with the life and work of Ramón Valdiosera – an artist, cartoonist, writer, filmmaker, and fashion designer.

-During his travels, Valdiosera came into contact with the colors, aesthetics, forms, and reasons that each community had to wear and create their own clothing, which led him to devise a project in 1946 to create a Mexican fashion brand that recovers the most characteristic aspects of textile art that he witnessed during his travels.
+During his travels, Valdiosera immersed himself in the colors, aesthetics, forms, and motifs that each community embraced for their clothing, inspiring him to conceptualize a project in 1946 – a Mexican fashion brand that would recapture the most distinctive aspects of the textile art he encountered on his explorations.

-Thus, in 1949, during a presentation of his fashion collection at the Waldorf-Astoria hotel in New York, Valdiosera was questioned by an interviewer about the use of bougainvillea as a chromatic axis on his catwalk.
+In 1949, during a presentation of his fashion collection at the Waldorf-Astoria Hotel in New York, an interviewer inquired about the prominent use of bougainvillea as a central color on his catwalk.

-In response, the designer pointed out that the decision to take that specific shade of pink came from its widespread use in the culture, textile tradition, and characteristic urban settings of Mexico.
+In response, the designer explained that his choice of this specific shade of pink was influenced by its widespread presence in Mexican culture, textile traditions, and the characteristic urban settings of Mexico.

-Mentioning that this bougainvillea tone is present both in handmade toys, in traditional costumes of different native peoples, sweets, decorations, or homes.
+Ramón Valdiosera highlighted how this bougainvillea tone could be found in handmade toys, traditional costumes of various native peoples, sweets, decorations, and homes.

-More than 70 years after that moment that gave its name to Mexican pink as we know it, the color with which Ramón Valdiosera decided to present to the world the most relevant of Mexican fashion is still in force and has become an emblem of national identity.
+More than 70 years after the moment that bestowed its name upon Mexican pink, as we know it today, the color Ramón Valdiosera chose to showcase the essence of Mexican fashion continues to thrive, becoming an emblem of national identity.

-Currently, Mexican pink is part of the country brand of Mexico, it can be seen in the clothing and textile art of native peoples.
+Currently, Mexican pink is an integral part of Mexico’s country brand, evident in the clothing and textile art of native peoples.

-It is the most common color in decorations with chopped paper that are usually present in establishments and is immortalized in the architectural works by prominent architects such as Pritzker winner Luis Barragán and International Union of Architects Gold Medal winner Ricardo Legorreta.
+This color is often found in various establishments, and it is immortalized in the architectural works of esteemed professionals like Pritzker Prize winner Luis Barragán and International Union of Architects Gold Medal recipient Ricardo Legorreta.